essentialkaos/source-index/README.md

 </br>

 SourceIndex is a simple utility for generating index page for source code archives.
-Currently, we use SourceIndex for generating an index for [EK Sources Repository](https://source.kaos.st).

 ### Installation

 To build the SourceIndex from scratch, make sure you have a working Go 1.17+ workspace (_[instructions](https://golang.org/doc/install)_), then:

 ```
-go get github.com/essentialkaos/source-index
+go install github.com/essentialkaos/source-index
 ```

 ### Command-line completion